glyfish/glyfish.github.io/_drafts/bivariate_normal_distribution.md

 differential area elements.
 Next, the transformation used to define the Bivariate Normal distribution was introduced and applied to a distribution of two independent {% katex %}\textbf{Normal}(0, 1){% endkatex %} random variables.
 The Jacobian matrix was then computed and the Bivariate Normal PDF derived.
 A matrix form of the Bivariate Normal PDF based the covariance matrix was introduced and shown to be equivalent to the linear transform version first discussed.
-The covariance matrix more easily extends to higher dimensions.
+The covariance matrix form more easily extends to higher dimensions.
 The linear transform used to define the Bivariate Normal PDF introduced five parameters.
 It was next shown that these parameters are the means,
 {% katex %}\mu_{u},\ \mu_{v}{% endkatex %}, variance, {% katex %}\sigma_{u},\ \sigma_{v}{% endkatex %}